Introduction

 System.out.println(modelNumberPair1.equals(modelNumberPair2)); //true

-Since it just calls equals on the key and value of the Pair, having equals implemented in the custom class is necessary.
+Since it just calls equals the key and value of the Pair, having equals implemented in the custom class is necessary.

 Comparing two Pair objects